TonyM1958/FoxESS-Cloud/README.md

 + time_span determines the period covered by the data, for example, 'hour', 'day' or 'week'.
 The default is 'hour'
 + d is a date and time in the format 'YYYY-MM-DD HH:MM:SS'.
 The default is today's date and time
 + v is a variable, or list of variables (see below)
-+ summary is optional - see following section.
++ summary is optional - see below

 The list of variables that can be queried is stored in raw_vars.
 There is also a pred-defined list power_vars that lists the main power values provided by the inverter.
 Data generation for the full list of raw_vars can be slow and return a lot of data, so it's best to select the vars you want from the list if you can.